Best Paint for Kitchen Cabinets (Professional Finish!)

 HOW TO PAINT KITCHEN CABINETS FOR A PROFESSIONAL FINISH:

-But for this post, as this is about the paint and not the process – I will give you a quick run down of painted our kitchen cabinets.
-In short, because our wood cabinets had been previously painted, we had to clean our cabinet doors and sand them (not completely – but pretty well) before a fresh coat of paint.
+In short, because our wood cabinets had been previously painted, we first had to clean our cabinet doors and sand them (not completely, but pretty well) before a fresh coat of paint.

 To begin, you will need to make a plan for exactly what needs to be done to your cabinets.
 Maybe they have been stained or previously painted (ours were).
 They they are old cabinets and have damage and peeling/chipping.
 Your plan will change a bit based on the condition of your existing cabinets.